mpickem/hdf5_wrapper/README.md

 * `character(len=*)`

 Attributes can be attached to both groups and datasets.
-For this reason we forgo parent group creation.
+For this reason we forgo automatic parent group creation.
 Any non-existance of objects will trigger an error.
 Please note that the written strings will be byte strings within Python.

 ```